pascaldiehm/serializable/README.md

 If you are planning on serializing and deserializing pointers, you should also override the `unsigned int classID()` method.
 This method is supposed to return an unique (unsigned) integer for every class used to perform typechecking on serialized objects and pointers.
-You should not use the numbers 0 (default) and 1-3 (the provided serializable array, vector and list abstractions).
+You should not use 0 as this is the default for classes that don't implement this function.

 ### Documentation